Skip to main content

 Why are my Medicare claims denying when the provider is enrolled?

 Several PECOS issues cause denials even when the rendering provider appears enrolled.
-The most common is a reassignment (855R) that was submitted but never finalized, so the group billed under its TIN for a provider Medicare had not yet recognized as reassigned — those claims deny and can be lost to timely filing.
+The most common is a reassignment (reported on the CMS-855I since the 855R's discontinuation in 2023) that was submitted but never finalized, so the group billed under its TIN for a provider Medicare had not yet recognized as reassigned — those claims deny and can be lost to timely filing.
 Another frequent cause is a lapsed revalidation that deactivated the enrollment, so dates of service after the deactivation date deny until reactivation.
 A third is an ordering or referring provider who is not PECOS-enrolled (or whose enrollment deactivated), which produces CO-16 with RARC N264 or N265 on lab, imaging, DME, and home-health claims that name them.
 The fix is to confirm in PECOS that the individual enrollment, the reassignment to the billing TIN, and any referring provider's enrollment are all active before resubmitting.

 Free billing audit